 Alternative C would meet some of the basic objectives of the Proposed Project to minimize environmental impacts related to construction activities by utilizing existing facilities and infrastructure to the extent possible, and would create a mix of agriculture, resort, and residential uses.
-However, this alternative would not fully meet objectives related to the development of a luxury destination resort with sufficient amenities to attract a diverse range of guests and residents.
-The Applicant has submitted information indicating that they would expect price reductions for residential lots of at least 35% if they are unable to offer larger estate lots, and resort amenities, which are in turn supported by the scale of homes and resort units within the community.
+However, this alternative would not meet objectives related to the development of a luxury destination resort with sufficient amenities to attract a diverse range of guests and residents.
+The Applicant has submitted information indicating that they would expect significant price reductions for residential lots (potentially 75% less) if they are unable to offer larger estate lots, and resort amenities, which are in turn supported by the scale of homes and resort units within the community2.
+Because the High Density Alternative would result in reduced revenue for the Applicant, in addition to not achieving this objective to the same degree as the Proposed Project, the resulting revenue reduction may impact the Project's ability to achieve other objectives, including its ability to include the high-end luxury accommodations and services, and sufficient resort amenities to attract a diverse range of guests and residents, and would result in reduced contribution to the County's community goals of new economic opportunities.
+The Project also would not be able to sustain the large infrastructure investment needed to develop at the Project site, and would not be able to provide educational and employment opportunities that the Project Sponsor has endeavored to provide to the local community (see July 8, 2020, letter, "Market Analysis of Ultra High Net Worth Resort Communities, Low-Density Development," from Mike Collins, IMI Worldwide Properties).